 Take a look at tooth structure to better understand the impact of dairy on your child’s teeth.
 Think of it as having three layers: the live tissue is the innermost layer, followed by dentine, which is a calcified tissue, and the enamel, which is the tooth’s white portion.
 Remember that minerals like calcium make up 96 percent of your enamel.

-Now, milk and other dairy products are excellent sources of calcium, so when you consider the need to build strong enamel for the first line of defense, it’s easy to see the connection between dairy and good dental health.
-When your son or daughter consumes dairy products, the body sends the incoming calcium to growing bones, which includes teeth.
+It is clear that dairy products are associated with good dental health since milk and other dairy products are excellent sources of calcium and the necessity to develop strong enamel for the first line of defense.
+When your child consumes dairy products, the body transfers the calcium to their developing teeth and other growing bones.

-According to the U.S. Department of Agriculture, children under the age of eight should be receiving at least two and a half cups of dairy per day.
-Children older than eight require three full cups, which is the same amount recommended for male and female adults.
+Children under the age of eight should consume at least two and a half cups of dairy each day, says the U.S. Department of Agriculture.
+Three full cups are needed for children above the age of eight, which is the same amount that is advised for both male and female adults.